 This person will also help support general camp activities and Camp Moon River Madness (all camp competition) when not in charge of a group for Athletics.

 Essential Job Functions

-Deliver fun and meaningful Athletic programs to campers.
+Deliver fun and meaningful sports and games to campers.

 Ensure plans are prepared and implemented that meet the abilities of the campers.